Seymour I. Rubinstein

-Seymour Ivan Rubinstein (born 1934) is an American businessman and software developer.
-With the founding of MicroPro International in 1978, he became a pioneer of personal computer software, publishing under it the extremely popular word processing package, WordStar.
+Seymour Ivan Rubinstein (April 14, 1934 – November 12, 2020) was an American businessman and software developer.
+With the founding of MicroPro International in 1978, he became a pioneer of personal computer software, publishing the popular word processing package, WordStar.
 He grew up in Brooklyn, New York, and after a six-year stint in New Hampshire, later moved to California.
-Programs developed partially or entirely under his direction include WordStar, HelpDesk, Quattro Pro, and WebSleuth, among others.
+Programs developed under his direction include WordStar, HelpDesk, Quattro Pro, and WebSleuth, among others.
 WordStar was the first truly successful program for the personal computer in a commercial sense and gave reasonably priced access to word processing for the general population for the first time.

 Rubinstein began his involvement with microcomputers as director of marketing at IMSAI.

+Rubinstein died on November 12, 2020, at the age of 86.

 Early career

 During his teenage years, Rubinstein was a television repairman.
 After his military service he became a technical writer and continued his undergraduate studies at night.

 In 1964, he was given the opportunity to participate in the design and implementation a classified system for identifying unknown vessels at sea by their sound fingerprint.
 Following his success with this and other related projects, he moved to New Hampshire to be put in charge of the computer software development for a line of IBM compatible programmable CRT terminals.
 As part of this assignment, Rubinstein went to San Francisco.
 Two years later, Rubinstein moved to the Bay Area and landed an assignment to implement a law office management system on a Varian Data Machines minicomputer.
 Following this, he formed the Systems Division of Prodata International Corporation which was subsequently acquired by Varian Data Machines.
 As a consequence, Rubinstein temporarily moved to Zürich, Switzerland to utilize the technology he developed as part of a branch banking system for Credit Suisse.

 Upon his return to California, he visited the Byte Shop of San Rafael and began his love affair with the microcomputer.